tacticdata/zh/b4387/manual01.md

-Before you editing your web pages, you have to meke some preparation.
+Before you editing your contents, you have to meke some preparation.
 Here are my configatations.

 1. [Run Raspberry Pi 3 B Plus as a Desktop with Kiosk Chromium Browser](/man/prep/raspi3/)